Patricia S. Bainter, MD

 What is the cornea?

 The cornea is the clear tissue at the front and center of the eye.
-Its clarity (translucence) permits light to pass into the eye, through the pupil and on to the retina at the back of the eye.
-Its curvature focuses (refracts) the light.
+Its transparency permits light to pass into the eye, through the pupil, lens, and onto the retina at the back of the eye.
+The three major layers that compose the cornea are the outer layer or epithelial layer, the middle layer termed the stroma, and finally a single layer of cells called the endothelium.

 What are the different types of corneal disease?